 In March, Honorary Chairman Dr. Henry Cheng Kar-Shun (fifth from right) officiated the Cheng Yu-Tung Medical Building groundbreaking ceremony.

-In February, the local poverty alleviation programme “I.CARE” was launched in collaboration with The Chinese University of Hong Kong (CUHK) in the name of “Chow Tai Fook Charity Foundation” prior to its official establishment in the same year.
+In February, the I.CARE Programme was launched in collaboration with The Chinese University of Hong Kong (CUHK) in the name of “Chow Tai Fook Charity Foundation” prior to its official establishment in the same year.
+The programme aims to promote students’ holistic development through social and civic engagements in Hong Kong, mainland China and overseas.

 Chairman Mr. Peter Cheng Kar-Shing (right), CUHK Vice-Chancellor and President Prof. Joseph Sung (middle), and Distinguished Professor-at-Large Prof. Yau Shing-Tung called for the support on the I.CARE Programme.